Yakama Manty Jones: Career

+Awards and Honours

+Jones was named one of 50 Most Influential Young Sierra Leoneans, one of the 50 Most Influential Women in Sierra Leone, one of the 100 Most Influential Young Sierra Leoneans, recognized for excellence and integrity by Youth in Governance-SL and featuring on the 100 Women in West Africa list.

 Personal life

 Jones is married to Herbert Durosimi Jones.
 Together they have two daughters, Hedya-Gold and Hedsania-Silver Jones.
-Jones was a 2017 Sierra Leone Open Government Fellow, in the Open Data Fellowship Programme between Code for Africa, Google News Lab, Story Lab Academy and the World Bank.
-She was named one of 50 Most Influential Young Sierra Leoneans, one of the 50 Most Influential Women in Sierra Leone, one of the 100 Most Influential Young Sierra Leoneans, recognized for excellence and integrity by Youth in Governance-SL and featuring on the 100 Women in West Africa list.

 Research interests

 Jones' research interests include: Development Economics, International Business, Human Capital Development, Macro and Micro-level data analysis for growth dynamics, Building data systems and innovative growth metrics, Innovation and Systems Approaches to Public Service Delivery and Human-Centered Design.